 ‘Background and Significance’

 Why Have International Congresses?

-The international congresses are not supposed to compete with the Alexander Societies, but to complement their work.
-Without the enterprise of these organizations the Alexander Technique would not be as widely accepted as it is today.
-It is in the light of what they have achieved that the concept of an international congress was born.
+The International Congresses are not supposed to compete with the Alexander Societies, but to complement their work.
+Without the enterprise of these organizations, the Alexander Technique would not be as widely accepted as it is today.
+It is in light of what they have achieved that the concept of an international congress was born.

 A Little Background History

 It was Michael D. Frederick who successfully managed to bring together the people who had shaped the Alexander Technique since the death of F. M. Alexander.
 Following his invitation, Dr Wilfred and Marjory Barlow, Marjorie Barstow, Walter, and Dilys Carrington and Patrick Macdonald came to Stony Brook near New York in August 1986 and along with them 230 Alexander Technique teachers and students from all over the world.
 The theme of this first congress was ‘The Alexander Technique, a Worldwide Perspective’.